-The clinical volunteers are audiologists, ENT-specialists, speech language pathologists, teachers of the deaf, and physicians (medical doctors).
-Students in audiology and speech language pathology, as well as medical students can help under the supervision of a clinical volunteer.
-Non- clinical professionals can volunteer to help at check-in, guide athletes through the stations and input the data into the HAPs database.
+The professional volunteers are audiologists, ENT-specialists, speech language pathologists, teachers of the deaf, and physicians (medical doctors).
+Students in audiology and speech language pathology, as well as medical students can help under the supervision of a professional volunteer.
+Nonclinical professionals can volunteer to help at check-in, guide athletes through the stations and input the data into the HAPs database.
 All HH volunteers are trained and supervised by a Healthy Hearing Clinical Director (HH CD).
 The HH CD is an audiologist or ENT-specialist that received training at a Special Olympics Train-the-Trainer (TTT).